nicoladerric/nicoladerric.github.io/_posts/2023-08-16-rivoluzione.md

 ---

-Il cambio di *paradigma* di Samuel, che dette origine alla rivoluzione del "machine learning" (termine reso popolare dallo stesso Samuel) consistette nel ribaltare completamente l'approccio alla programmazione, perchè invece di comunicare al computer i passi precisi richiesti per la soluzione del problema, Samuel ebbe piuttosto l'idea di *mostrare al computer "esempi" del problema da risolvere* e lasciare che il computer (opportunamente programmato, in modo tradizionale) "imparasse" a risolverlo.
-Questa idea si rivelò rivoluzionaria, tanto che nel 1961 il suo programma per giocare a dama sconfisse il campione dell'epoca nello stato del Connecticut.
+Il cambio di *paradigma* di Samuel, che dette origine alla rivoluzione del "machine learning" (termine reso popolare dallo stesso Samuel) consistette nel ribaltare completamente l'approccio alla programmazione tradizionale, perchè invece di comunicare al computer i passi precisi richiesti per la soluzione del problema, Samuel ebbe piuttosto l'idea di *mostrare al computer "esempi" del problema da risolvere* e lasciare che il computer (opportunamente programmato in modo tradizionale) "imparasse" a risolverlo.
+Questa idea si rivelò rivoluzionaria, tanto che nel 1961 il suo programma per giocare a dama sconfisse il campione dello stato del Connecticut dell'epoca.
-Nello stesso articolo sopra menzionato del 1962, Samuel getta così i semi del machine learning, la cui pianta è cresciuta fino ad oggi, portando i frutti che tutti possiamo apprezzare nei campi più diversi.
-Nelle sue parole si possono individuare gli elementi e i concetti essenziali dell'apprendimento automatico:
+Samuel getta così i semi del Machine Learning, la cui pianta è cresciuta fino ad oggi, portando sviluppi poderosi e frutti che oggi possiamo apprezzare nei campi più diversi.
+Nello stesso articolo sopra menzionato del 1962, nelle sue parole si possono individuare gli elementi e i concetti essenziali dell'apprendimento automatico.

+{% include alert.html text="Suppose we arrange for some automatic means of testing the effectiveness of any current weight assignment in terms of actual performance and provide a mechanism for altering the weight assignment so as to maximize the performance.
+We need not go into the details of such a procedure to see that it could be made entirely automatic and to see that a machine so programmed would "learn" from its experience." %}

 - model and weight assigment
 - automatic means of testing the effectiveness of any current weight assignments in terms of actual performance
 - a mechanism (i.e. another automatic means) for altering the weight assignment so as to maximize the performance

-{% include alert.html text="We need not go into the details of such a procedure to see that it could be made entirely automatic and to see that a machine so programmed would learn from its experience" %}

 ## Note